-To Writers We welcome unsolicited To Writers We welcome unsollicited manuscripts, Notification of acceptance or rejection may be expected only if accompanied by a stamped, self-addressed envelope.
+To Writers We welcome unsolicited manuscripts.
+Notification of acceptance or manuscripts.
+Notification of acceptance or rejection may be expected only if accompanied by a stamped, self-addressed envelope.
 Address all editorial correspondence to 12501 Old Columbia Pike, Silver Spring, MD 20904-1608.
 The North American Edition of the Adventist Review (ISSN 0161-1119) is published 12 times a year on the first Thursday of each month.
 Copyright © 1989 Review and Herald® Publishing Association, 55 West Oak Ridge Drive, Hagerstown, Maryland 21740.
 Third-class postage paid at Hagerstown, Maryland 21740.
-Third-class postage paid at Hagerstown, Maryland 21740.
-Application of the Columbia Publishing Association, MD 21740.
-Editorial office fax number: (301) 680-6638.
+Postmaster: send address changes to Adventist Review, 55 West Oak Ridge Drive, Hagerstown, MD 21740.
+Editorial office fax number: (301) 680- Editorial office fax number: (301) 680- 6638.

-Editorial office fax number: (301) beu-6638.
-Bible texts credited to NEB are from The New English Bible. © The Delegates of the Oxford University Press and the Syn-dics of the Cambridge University Press 1961, 1970.
+Bible texts credited to NEB are from The New English Bible. © The Delegates of the Oxford University Press and the Syndics of the Cambridge University Press 1961, 1970.
 Reprinted by permission.
-Texts credited to NIV are from the Holy Bi-ble, New International Version.
+Texts credited to NIV are from the Holy Bible, New International Version.
 Copyright © 1978 by the International Bible Society.
 Used by permission of Zondervan Bible Publishers.
-Texts credited to RSV are from the Revised Standard Version of the Bible, the Revised Standard Version of the Bible, copyrighted 1946, 1952 @ 1971, 1973.
+Texts credited to RSV are from the Revised Standard Version of the Bible, copyrighted 1946, 1952 © 1971, 1973.
 Cover photo by COMSTOCK, INC./ R. Michael Stuckey PRINTED IN THE U.S.A.